Cycladic art: Pelos type (schematic)

 The Pelos type figurines are different from many other Cycladic figurines as for most the gender is undetermined.
 The most famous of the Pelos type figurines are the "violin"-shaped figurines.
 On these figurines there is an implied elongated head, no legs and a violin-shaped body.
-One particular "violin" figurine, has breasts, arms under the breasts, and a pubic triangle, possibly representing a fertility goddess.
-However, since not all the figurines share these characteristics, no accurate conclusion can be made at this time.
+One particular "violin" figurine, has breasts, arms under the breasts, and a pubic triangle.
+Since not all the figurines share these characteristics, no accurate conclusion can be made regarding their use at this time.

 Plastiras type (naturalistic)

 The Plastiras type is an early example of Cycladic figurines, named after the cemetery on Paros where they were found.
 The figures retain the violin-like shape, stance, and folded arm arrangement of their predecessors but differ in notable ways.
 The Plastiras type is the most naturalistic type of Cycladic figurine, marked by exaggerated proportions.
 An ovoid head with carved facial features, including ears, sits atop an elongated neck that typically takes up a full third of the figure's total height.
 The legs were carved separately for their entire length, often resulting in breakages.
 On female figures the pubic area is demarcated by an incision and the breasts are modeled.
 Representations of males differ in structure, but not remarkably, possessing narrower hips and carved representations of the male sexual organs.
-The figures are typically small in size, usually no larger than thirty centimeters, and are not able to stand on their own, as the feet are pointed.
+The figures are typically no larger than thirty centimeters, and are not able to stand on their own, as the feet are pointed.
 Surviving figurines have been carved from marble, but it is suggested by some that they may also have been carved from wood.